Email (preferred contact method)

 As for the interaction between linguistics and computational linguistics, I'm interested in both how linguistic knowledge can be deployed to improve the performance of NLP systems and how computational methods can serve the purposes of linguistic analysis.
 I am the LSA's delegate to the ACL and maintain the Cyberling blog.
 My 2013 book Linguistic Fundamentals for Natural Language Processing: 100 Essentials from Morphology and Syntax aims to present linguistic concepts in an manner accessible to NLP practitioners.

 I have a been a member of the faculty at the University of Washington since 2003.
-I am currently an Associate Professor in the Department of Linguistics, an Adjunct Associate Professor in the Department of Computer Science and Engineering, the faculty director of the CLMS program, and the director of the Computational Linguistics Laboratory.
+I am currently a Professor in the Department of Linguistics, an Adjunct Professor in the Department of Computer Science and Engineering, the faculty director of the CLMS program, and the director of the Computational Linguistics Laboratory.
+I am a member of the Executive Board of NAACL as well as a member of the ICCL (the committee responsible for Coling).
 Prior to coming to UW, I held temporary positions at Stanford University and UC Berkeley, and worked in industry at YY Technologies.
 I received my PhD from the Linguistics Department at Stanford University, where I joined the HPSG and LinGO projects at CSLI.
 My AB (also in Linguistics) is from UC Berkeley, and I've also studied at Tohoku University in Sendai, Japan.
 My Erdös number is 4.

 - Sanghoun Song 2014 A Grammar Library for Information Structure